Filip Trpchevski

-Career
+Club career

 A youth product of Backatorps IF, Trpchevski moved to Häcken's academy in 2015.
 He made his professional debut with them in a 2–1 Allsvenskan win over Degerfors IF on 9 April 2022.
 In May 2022, after 6 appearances in 8 games for the club he suffered a cruciate ligament injury, prematurely ending his debut season.

+On 11 February 2025, it was confirmed that Trpchevski had joined Superettan club IK Brage.

 International career

 Born in Sweden, Trpchevski is of Macedonian descent.
 He is a youth international for North Macedonia, having represented them from U16 to U20 levels.